-While an infertility diagnosis can be discouraging, there are a number of sperm-boosting drugs and supplements that can help improve male fertility issues.
+Although an infertility diagnosis can be discouraging, a number of sperm-boosting drugs and supplements can help improve male fertility issues.
 Find out what these medications and supplements are and learn more about what causes male-factor infertility in the first place.

-• Supplements that are available without a prescription, including antioxidants, vitamin D, L-carnitine, folate, zinc, and D-aspartic acid, may also help improve sperm health.
+- Supplements that are available without a prescription, including antioxidants, vitamin D, L-carnitine, folate, zinc, and D-aspartic acid, may also help improve sperm health and support healthy sperm production.

 Low or no sperm count

 A complete absence of sperm is called azoospermia.
-This condition is experienced by 15% of those with male-factor infertility and 1% of the general male population.
-Because there is no sperm present in the semen, azoospermia makes conception without medical intervention improbable.
+This condition is experienced by 15% of those with male-factor infertility and 1% of the general male population.4 Because there is no sperm present in semen, azoospermia makes conception without medical intervention improbable.

 Poor sperm motility